 Here is a basic essay template:

-Now, in a previous article I talked about whether to use a 4 or 5 paragraph essay.
+In a previous article, I talked about whether to use a 4 or 5 paragraph essay.
 This is one case when you definitely want to use a four-paragraph essay.

 Here’s the video, if you want to review it: